kennytilton/MatrixJS/js/matrixjs/readme.md

 # MatrixJS

-Sailboat designers tell us we can have in one boat only two of the three virtues of speed, comfort, and low cost.
+Sailboat designers say one boat can have at most two of the three virtues of speed, comfort, and low cost.

 MatrixJS strives for all three of development simplicity, expressive power, and run-time efficiency.
-The secret sauce?
+The secret?
 A custom dataflow engine we have re-christened "matrix" after finding out what that word really means.
 (Forget the movie.)

-The project at this proof-of-concept stage consists of the official version of MatrixJS *and* an implementation of TodoMVC, a do-list app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
+The project at this proof-of-concept stage consists of the official version of MatrixJS *and* an implementation of TodoMVC, a do-list web app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
 We are functionally conformant, anyway.

-## What is *our* matrix?
+## So what do *we* mean by "matrix"?
 We like this definition:
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*